There are a few key factors that can contribute to the effectiveness and quality of a vitamin C supplement:

 - Quality control: It is important for a vitamin C supplement to be manufactured according to good manufacturing practices (GMPs) in order to ensure that it is of high quality and meets the necessary standards for use as a dietary supplement.
 Look for supplements that are made by reputable companies that have strict quality control measures in place.

 Overall, a great vitamin C supplement should be pure, have an appropriate dosage, be made from a form of vitamin C that is right for you, have high bioavailability, and be manufactured according to good manufacturing practices.
+You can also read more about vitamin C and hyaluronic acid.

 As always, talk to your doctor before taking any supplements.
 Get professional advice if you think you might need a vitamin C supplement or are already taking one to ensure you're not exceeding the amounts you may need.